jaccomoc/jactl/docs/pages/language-guide.md

 * passing list as list of args
 * lazy vs non-lazy iteration (Java vs Groovy)
 ** force non-lazy by using collect()
+* no static state in classes and no static initialiser blocks either (for same reason)
 *